Bitofsin/ultimateproxy-docker/README.md

 # ultimateproxy-docker has been updated to UltimateProxyV2.2.0.0
 This is the first container i have built.

+The UltimateProxyV2 is launched with the "config/config.json" in the container this is the main config.json

+The smart switching features are not working in the docker image. as it is curently configured just the ratio/failover i am working on a solution to get it working correctly

 This is my repo for the container https://hub.docker.com/r/bitofsin/ultimateproxy